 There are several smart ways to avoid these issues.
 Avoiding driving unless you’re sure there’s decent insurance is of course a solution.
 Not always super practical, though.
 Buying additional insurance when driving a shared vehicle makes sense.
 So does buying coverage at the rental car counter.

 If you drive a lot, though, this can be expensive.
-A non-owned auto (also known as a named non owner) insurance policy may be less expensive and worth the peace of mind.
+A non owner auto insurance policy, also called named non owner, or named non owned car insurance, may be less expensive and worth the peace of mind.
 It’s liability coverage for people who drive but don’t own a car.
 Non-owned auto insurance is much less expensive than regular car insurance because there’s no car on the policy.
 Your insurance agent can help you buy one of these policies.

 3. Renters insurance is a must.

-Most of the younger people we talked to have heard of renters insurance.
+Most of the younger people we talked to have heard of renters insurance (aka dorm room insurance if they live on campus).
 However, most don’t have a policy unless their landlord made them buy one.
 Renters insurance includes several types of coverage, including liability for accidents that don’t involve a car.
 The most common type of claim, though, is for personal property.
 Imagine a fire in your child’s apartment building.
-Or the sprinkler system going off by accident.
+Or the sprinkler system going off by accident in their dorm room.
 Or a vandal breaking in and trashing their apartment.
 Think about how much they’d have to replace all at once to live comfortably – clothes, electronics, kitchenware, linens, etc. If they couldn’t afford to do that, they should have renters insurance.
 It’s cheap and lets them avoid an all-too-common financial catastrophe.